Understanding Malaria: Symptoms, Causes, Treatment, and Prevention

 Early Symptoms of Malaria

 Malaria often begins with symptoms similar to those of the flu.
 Early signs can include fever, chills, headache, muscle aches, and fatigue.
-These symptoms usually appear 10-15 days after the bite of a female infectious mosquito.
+These symptoms usually appear 10-15 days (the Incubation period) after a female infectious mosquito bite.

 • High fever